kata198/cmp_version/README.rst

 The cmp_version module provides a single method, *cmp_version* which compares two versions "cmp" style (think strcmp or the "cmp" operator in python<3).

-**Return value:**

-* 0 is returned when the two versions are equal, even if the strings are not equal (for example "1.0" is the same version as "1.0.0")

-* -1 is returned when version1 is older/less than version2

-* 1 is returned when version1 is newer/greater than version2.

-	.

 	def cmp_version(version1, version2):